DozyXYZ/InformationSecurityAutumn2023/h4_ETAOIN.md

 * Chosen-ciphertext attack
 * Chosen-key attack
 * Rubber-hose cryptanalysis / Purchase-key attack

+### Security of algorithms
+Different algorithms offer different degrees of security; depends on how hard they are to break.
+Lars Knudsen classified categories of breaking an algorithms in decreasing order of severity: </br>
+* Total Break: the attacker finds the key
+* Global Deduction: the attacker finds an alternate algorithm
+* Instance (local) deduction: the attacker finds the plaintext of an intercepted ciphertext
+* Information deduction: the attacker gains some information about the key or plaintext

+Security:
+* Unconditionally secure algorithm: no matter how much ciphertext the attacker has, there is not enough information to recover the plaintext
+* Computationally secure algorithm: it cannot be broken with the current or future resources

+Complexity of an attack:
+* Data complexity: the amount of data needed as input to the attack
+* Processing complexity: the time needed to perform the attack (work factor)
+* Storage requirements: the amount of memory needed to do the attack

+### Steganography: the science of hiding secret messages in other messages, such that the secret's very existence is concealed.

+### Substitution Ciphers
+* Simple (monoalphabetic) cipher: each character of plaintext is replaced with a corresponding character of ciphertext.
+Plaintext A -> Ciphertext N
+> Caesar Cipher: 3 characters to the right in the English alphabet.
+A -> D, B -> E </br>
+> ROT13: 13 characters to the right.
+A -> N, B -> O
+* Homophonic substitution cipher: a single character of plaintext can map to one of several characters of ciphertext.
+Plaintext A -> Ciphertext 1, 12, 21,
+* Polygram substitution cipher: blocks of characters are encrypted in groups.
+Plaintext ABA -> Ciphertext RTQ
+* Polyalphabetic substitution cipher: multiple simple substitution cipher used together.
+> Running-key (book) cipher: one text is used to encrypt another cipher.

 # Task y) Frequency Distribution of letters in the Vietnamese Language